Security · Last updated 2026-04-30

 Encryption and keys, by tier

 - Free.
-Local OS keychain — Keychain on macOS, DPAPI on Windows, libsecret on Linux.
-No cloud vault.
+Credentials live in an AES-256-GCM-encrypted SQLite vault on the device.
+The master key sealing that vault is held in the OS keychain — Keychain on macOS, Credential Manager on Windows, libsecret on Linux.
+Nothing syncs off the machine.
+HTTP environment secrets stay device-local.
 Cloud services are used only for sign-in / account identity.

 Spaces